madetech/handbook/roles/delivery_manager.md

 ### Nurture highly performing teams

 We expect our Delivery Managers to nurture a culture of high performance in their teams.
 Where customers do not provide adequate pressure to deliver, we expect our Delivery Managers to constructively challenge our teams.
-It is important that we're doing the right thing for our customers: delivering valuable, working software as expediently as we're able
+It is important that we're doing the right thing for our customers: delivering valuable, working software as expediently as we're able.

 ### Manage risks and budgets